dafny-lang/dafny/docs/DafnyRef/Attributes.md

 * Remove `{:trigger Q(i)}` so that it will automatically determine all possible triggers thanks to the option `/autoTriggers:1` which is the default.

 ## 23.6.
+Deprecated attributes

+These attributes have been deprecated.
+They are no longer useful (or perhaps never were) or were experimental.
+They will likely be removed entirely sometime soon after the release of Dafny 4.

+- :heapQuantifier
+- :dllimport
+- :handle

+## 23.7.
 Other undocumented verification attributes

 A scan of Dafny's sources shows it checks for the following attributes.